 “I think it's clear above all else, we have a tendency, especially for working on a product and just internally in general, to assume if people have heard about this function or this feature, that they understand the brand as a whole.

 “And that's why empathy is such an important quality to have in a product marketer.
 Powerful messaging addresses the who, the why, the what, and the how.
 The why really is about helping them solve a problem, identifying what is, what your differentiators are, and the how being your features and functionalities.

-“I play this really annoying game with my PMMs where I'll just ask, ‘So what?’ until we've really gotten to the core of the problem that we're solving.
-So they'll give a positioning statement or their primary messaging and I'll just ask, ‘so what?’, and they'll give me an answer.
-We really end up somewhere where we've got the meat of the problem, and the meat of the solution, which makes the messaging a lot easier.
+“I play this really annoying game with my PMMs where I'll just ask, ‘So what?’ until we've gotten to the core of the problem that we're solving.

-“I think the more time you spend with users understanding their goals, their jobs to be done, the easier it is to build the messaging that resonates.
+“The more time you spend with users understanding their goals and their jobs to be done, the easier it is to build the messaging that resonates.

-“When it comes to evaluating it and making sure that you're always combining the quantitative and qualitative data, typically quantitative findings will signal that there's an issue and then you can dig in a bit further with qualitative findings, mostly through user interviews and focus groups.
-If you do one without the other, this can leave too much room for blind spots.
+“When it comes to evaluating it and making sure that you're always combining the quantitative and qualitative data, typically quantitative findings will signal that there's an issue and then you can dig in a bit further with qualitative findings, mostly through user interviews and focus groups."

 How do you highlight USPs in your messaging?